 Marketing specialists usually work under a marketing manager as part of a group assigned to the job of marketing a product or brand.
 A marketing team works with product developers and upper-level management to choose a target market and set a price for a product or service.
 Marketing specialists must then employ sales, promotions, and advertising techniques to ensure the success of the product or brand.
 Once a marketing specialist becomes well-versed in a company's product, he or she might work with sales people to train, support, and improve their approach and materials.

 Market Research Analyst

-Market research analysts research market conditions in local, regional or national areas, in addition to gathering information to determine potential sales of a company's good or service.
-These individuals also obtain information on competitors' marketing efforts, and may help in creating marketing campaigns.
+Market research analysts research market conditions in local, regional, or national areas, in addition to gathering information to determine potential sales of a company's goods or services.
+These individuals also obtain information on competitors' marketing efforts and might help create marketing campaigns.

-The pay rates of marketing professionals vary quite a bit depending upon such factors as level of education, experience, demonstrated performance and industry.
-The U.S. Bureau of Labor Statistics (BLS) stated that market research analysts and marketing specialists earned annual average wages of $67,780 as of 2013.
-In the decade from 2012-2022, the BLS also predicts a 32 percent job growth for all market research analysts and marketing specialists.
-This is considered to be much faster than average employment growth compared to other occupations.
+Pay for marketing professionals varies based on level of education, experience, demonstrated performance, and industry.
+The U.S. Bureau of Labor Statistics (BLS) reported that market research analysts and marketing specialists earned an annual average wage of $70,960 as of May 2018.
+For the decade from 2018-2028, the BLS predicted a 20% percent increase in job opportunities for market research analysts and marketing specialists, which was much faster than average employment growth compared to other occupations.

 In summary, marketing specialist and market research analyst are two entry-level jobs for marketing majors.
 Job growth for both of these careers is expected to be above average in the coming years.